 "Did I confuse chaos for connection?"

-It was my first real relationship in sobriety — and my longest stretch sober in over twenty years.
+It was my first real relationship in sobriety — and my longest stretch sober in more than twenty years.
 Every relationship before it had been filtered through substances.
 But the emotional stall hadn't started when I picked up the bottle.
 It had started long before that, at the point of injury — the bottle just found the gap and settled into it.
 By the time I got sober, I wasn't returning to some intact earlier version of myself.
 I was returning to the wound that had been there all along.
 Everything I felt was real.
 I just had no idea what to do with any of it.
 That gap — between feeling and understanding — became the fault line everything eventually fell into.

 On paper, I looked ready.
-Nearly a year sober, bills caught up, stable job, a vehicle, a relationship built on shared sobriety.
+Nearly a year sober, bills caught up, steady job, a vehicle, a relationship built on shared sobriety.
 Late thirties.
 Even the people around me agreed: all systems go.
 What I understand now is that readiness has nothing to do with externals.
-The truth was I had no idea how deep the wounds ran — or how early the freeze had actually set in.
+The truth was that I had no idea how deep the wounds ran — or how early the freeze had actually set in.

 Either way, it's gonna hurt like hell.

 Relationships are brutal even for people without trauma.
 Most people — even the ones considered healthy — are making it up as they go.
-That's why knowing your own history isn't optional.
-Knowing where you are sensitive, and how those sensitivities play out under pressure, is what separates choices that protect your recovery from ones that quietly dismantle it.
+That's exactly why knowing your own history isn't optional.
+Knowing where you are sensitive, and how those sensitivities play out under pressure, is what separates choices that protect your recovery from the ones that quietly dismantle it.

 "Protecting your healing isn't cruelty.
 It's survival with self-respect."